a-sharpe/Final-Project/README.md

 | log_normal_100.csv            | 2671                         | 50 | 33 | 2x2, Default partitions | 2 |  GreedyMaxMatch|

-** Output files can be found in file_solutions.zip (all output files passed the verifier)
+** Output files can be found in file_solutions.zip (all output files passed the verifier) ** Note: the results above are all from GCP, but in many cases the local results were much faster

 ## Approach 1: